 - Directors may face personal liability for debts (personal guarantees)

 No business owner opens a company with an exit strategy that involves liquidation.
-It’s not an ideal situation to be in, but given how tough the last two years have been, it may end up being an inevitable situation for a lot of companies.
+It’s not an ideal situation to be in, but given how tough the last few years have been, it may be an inevitable situation for many companies.

-If you need some guidance on managing your company’s financial health so that it continues to succeed for years to come, get in touch with us today.
+So, if you need guidance on managing your company’s financial health so that it continues to succeed for years to come, contact us today.